A Guide to Business Process Management (BPM)

 But what is BPM?

-If you view a business as the summation of various processes, business process management is a systematic method of improving business processes.
+If you view a business as the summation of various processes, Business Process Management (BPM) is a systematic method of improving business processes.
 It’s not a product, market, or application, it is the process of testing and optimizing your business processes to help you achieve your goals.

 This practice can involve automation, execution, control, modelling, measurement and the optimization of business activity flows.
 BPM can promote efficiency in a wide range of business processes, but is usually best for tasks that are repetitive and follow a predictable path.